hiddentao/clockmaker/README.md

 ### Synchronize to now

-Sometimes we may want to reset a timer that's already running, i.e. stop and then restart it without actually having to do so:
+Sometimes you may want to reset a timer that's already running, i.e. stop and then restart it without actually having to do so:

 ```javascript